orlando-code/cmipper/README.md

 Welcome to `cmipper`, your one-stop shop for downloading, regridding, spatially cropping any CMIP6 data hosted on the Earth System Grid Federation's (ESGF) node!

-Walkthroughs and improved function documentation are in the works.
+This is an active project: walkthroughs and improved function documentation are on their way.

 ## What is CMIP?